Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Celo

-After setting the prerequisite config mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is true), then just run `yarn deploy:polygon`.
+After setting the required configs mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the `.env` file.
+Then, make sure you have the correct [deployment configs](./deploy.config.ts) set.
+If a **whitelisted pool** needs to be deployed, make sure the `merkle root` is properly set, and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is `true`.
+Then, just run `yarn deploy:polygon`.

 The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: "aaveV2", "moola", "mobius-cUSD-DAI", "mobius-cUSD-USDC" & "no-external-strategy".